ClientNode/Pie-Finder/README.md

 # Pie-Finder
- This python program will find a pie within the xml file.
-It will return the steps to make that pie.
-You can also enter an ingredient and the program will find what you can make with that ingredient.
+Returns the steps to make a pie that is located in an xml file.
+Returns what pies you can make with a certain ingredient.